michaelsteven/react-appid-ui/README.md

 ## Interesting Things to See
 - the use of ProtectedRoutes in app.ts
-- the conditional display of the "User Management" menu item in HamburgerMenu.tsx
+- the conditional display of the "User Management" menu item in HamburgerMenu.tsx based on the user's appid scope
 - the useAuth hook in header.tsx to display the hamburger and profile menus only if the user is authenticated
 - using the refresh_token to get new tokens when the access_token is expired in tokenUtils.ts